PeterShinners/comp/design/types.md

   reliable and accurate precision without the unintentional errors and rounding of hardware fractional values.
 Repeating fractional values do not lose accuracy.
-* Extendable restrictions.
+* Extendable definitions.
 The language allows extending a number's type with Units to define restrictions that ensure they can safely be used with hardware numberic values.

 Numbers have a shape, `~num` which can be used in shape definitions.
-There is also a `num` module in the standard library with more mathematic operators and converters.
+There is also a `.num` module in the standard library with more mathematic operators and converters.

 Number shapes can also be combined with units, which helps define limits and interactions between multiple number values.

 **Key Properties**:
-* No integer division truncation: `10 / 3` always returns `3.333...`
+* No integer division truncation: `10 / 3` is a proper repeating fraction `3.333...`
 * No integer overflow: large numbers remain exact
-* Arbitrary precision decimal support
 * Consistent mathematical behavior across all operations
 * Does not support special "infinity" and "nan" values by default

 ### Number Literals

-Number values can be defined as literal values in the code.
+Number values are commonly defined as literal values in the code.
 They use a traditional syntax seen in other languages and data formats.
 * An optional zero and letter prefix can define different bases for the number.
     The default is base 10, but `0x` hex, `0o` octal, and `0b` binary are all